 I talk about recruiting, enabling and managing indirect partners all the time.
 The goal of 99% of all technology companies is to leverage indirect channels for increased sales reach, market penetration and customer satisfaction.
-But beware, there is a tectonic shift coming.
-It will greatly affect the traditional channel model and some vendors are feeling the ground rumbling.
+But there has been a shift that greatly affects the traditional channel model and some vendors are feeling the change.

-This shift is being driven by customers.
+This shift is driven by customers.
 Yes, cloud-delivered solutions play a part, but that’s not the whole story.
-As we discussed in our trends webinar with Jay McBain, Principal Analyst at Forrester new buyers, a focus on business outcomes and the acceptance of transacting directly with the vendor are, “creating the most important change to the channel we’ve seen in a long time."
+New buyers, a focus on business outcomes and the acceptance of transacting directly with the vendor are, “creating the most important change to the channel we’ve seen in a long time."

 Why Buyers Are Changing

 There are two realities that are changing the buyer’s journey as it relates to channel engagement.
 The first reality is that everything can be researched online.
 Information about anything is just a Google search away.
 Buyers can research products, options, costs, analyst opinions, user reviews, and even pricing quickly and easily.
 There is so much more transparency in product and services offerings, costs and experiences than ever before, which leads to well-informed buyers.
 We used to say, “there is margin in mystery.”
 But much of that mystery is gone thanks to Google, Facebook, Twitter, and dozens of customer feedback sites like G2 Crowd.